natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-23MLD.md

 The '''''{{PAGENAME}}''''' is armed with:

-* A choice between two presets:
-** 1 x 23 mm GSh-23L cannon, belly-mounted (200 rpg)
+* 1 x 23 mm GSh-23L cannon, belly-mounted (200 rpg)
-** 1 x 23 mm GSh-23L cannon + 72 x large calibre countermeasures
+* 60 x large calibre countermeasures

 The MiG-23MLD still retains the 23 mm GSh-23L cannon with 200 rounds from the MiG-23M.
 It has an excellent rate of fire and will likely do significant damage if it hits a target, but the muzzle velocity is unimpressive and it can be a challenge to aim it properly in high speed engagements.
 It's generally best to reserve the gun for extended dogfights where the MLD can use its manoeuvrability to pull lead on a slower target.
 The limited ammunition supply means that the average pilot can only expect a kill or two with the gun before needing to go back to base.